marcelsoliveira/stargazer/README.md

 ![logo](https://github.com/marcelsoliveira/stargazer/blob/master/docs/stargazer_logo.png "logo")
 # Stargazer

-Stargazer is a React App that present you on a beautiful and simple way Nasa's Space Picture of the day.
+Stargazer is a React App that present you in a beautiful and simple way Nasa's Space Picture of the day.
 It was built to show appreciation to Nasa's outstanding work and to make Nasa's amazing initiative available to more people.

 With Stargazer you can: